spatialnetworks/fulcrum-guide-to-data-collection/04-survey-best-practices.md

 ### Put questions in a positive form <a id="positive"></a>

 Phrasing questions negatively can be confusing and may bias your responses.
 It can be confusing to ask about _what is not_, instead ask about _what is_.
 If you can reduce questions down to a binary "yes or no" question, that makes things even simpler for the collector to understand.

+### Consider the ordering of questions

+The order in which you display the fields on your survey form can make the difference between correct and inaccurate data.
+This is where field testing helps to iterate in your design process and get the structure just right.
+For ease-of-use, most of the time your questions should flow in the order the collector typically conducts the survey.
+If they're doing a construction site walkthrough inspection, structure the survey in the order the inspector moves through the site.

 ### Offer a balanced set of responses <a id="balanced"></a>